Asymptotics of self-similar growth-fragmentation processes: Introduction

-More recently, Bertoin~\cite{Bertoin16,Bertoin16b} introduced a new type of fragmentation processes in which the fragments are allowed to grow during their lifetimes.
-We expect that most of the aforementioned asymptotic properties extend to these \voc{growth-fragmentation} processes, and it is the main purpose of the present work to derive some of them.
+More recently, Bertoin~\cite{Bertoin16,Bertoin17} introduced a new type of fragmentation processes in which the fragments are allowed to grow during their lifetimes.
+We expect that most of the aforementioned asymptotic properties extend to these \emph{growth-fragmentation} processes, and it is the main purpose of the present work to derive some of them.
 We shall first give a bit more description and explain why our task is not completely straightforward.
-Like in the pure (\ie without growth) setting, we are interested in the process which describes the (sizes of the) fragments as time passes.
-For homogeneous growth-fragmentations, namely the \voc{compensated fragmentations} of~\cite{Bertoin16}, the basic prototype is simply a dilated homogeneous fragmentation, that is a pure homogeneous fragmentation affected by a deterministic exponential drift.
+Like in the pure (i.e.\ without growth) setting, we are interested in the process which describes the (sizes of the) fragments as time passes.
+For homogeneous growth-fragmentations, namely the \emph{compensated fragmentations} of~\cite{Bertoin16}, the basic prototype is simply a dilated homogeneous fragmentation, that is a pure homogeneous fragmentation affected by a deterministic exponential drift.
 However, there exist much more general compensated fragmentations, where the dislocation measure~$\nu$ has only to fulfill

 so that the process is nondegenerate and can still be encoded at any time by a non-increasing null sequence.
-Condition~\eqref{intcfp} is weaker than the necessary and sufficient condition~\eqref{inthfp} for~$\nu$ to be the dislocation measure of a homogeneous fragmentation, and both are reminiscent of those concerning the jump intensities of Lévy processes, respectively subordinators.
-Incidentally, it was the main motivation of~\cite{Bertoin16} to establish that, just like the Lévy--Itō construction of Lévy processes in terms of compensated Poisson integrals, compensated fragmentations naturally arise as limits of suitably dilated homogeneous fragmentations \cite[Theorem~2]{Bertoin16}.
+Condition~\eqref{eq:A_Euler} is weaker than the necessary and sufficient condition~\eqref{eq:A_Archimedes} for~$\nu$ to be the dislocation measure of a homogeneous fragmentation, and both are reminiscent of those concerning the jump intensities of L\'{e}vy processes, respectively subordinators.
+Incidentally, it was the main motivation of~\cite{Bertoin16} to establish that, just like the L\'{e}vy--It\=o construction of L\'{e}vy processes in terms of compensated Poisson integrals, compensated fragmentations naturally arise as limits of suitably dilated homogeneous fragmentations \cite[Theorem~2]{Bertoin16}.
 Though asymptotic properties of pure homogeneous fragmentations immediately transfer to the dilated ones, extending them to general compensated fragmentations would correspond to interchanging two limits, which does not seem obvious at first sight.
-This is without to mention the self-similar case, that is for the growth-fragmentations in~\cite{Bertoin16b}, where things look even more complicated.
+This is without to mention the self-similar case, that is for the growth-fragmentations in~\cite{Bertoin17}, where things look even more complicated.